-We work with every local authority across Scotland to push forward Scottish Government’s Scotland's Schools for the Future programme.
+We have worked with every local authority across Scotland to deliver Scottish Government’s Scotland's Schools for the Future programme.

-Our role is to efficiently manage the programme to help local authorities achieve the very best value from their investment in new schools.
+Our role has been to efficiently manage the programme to help local authorities achieve the very best value from their investment in new schools.
 This has been achieved through a process of developing, demonstrating, disseminating and the sharing best practice from across the programme.

 When the programme was launched in 2009 it was valued at £1.25bn and was planned to deliver 55 new or refurbished schools.